-This is a well established and common cardiac investigation that has been in use for several decades and is used primarily in the evaluation of ischaemic heart disease.
+This is a well-established and common heart investigation that has been in use for several decades and is used primarily in the evaluation of ischaemic heart disease.
 It is also known as Treadmill Exercise Stress Test.
-However, it is also conducted in the evaluation of a number of other cardiac problems.
+However, it is also conducted in the evaluation of a number of other heart problems.

 - Should you need to consume any food before a stress test, please have a light snack and avoid any fatty foods, caffeine and alcohol;

 The duration depends very much on the target heart rate and the time it takes to achieve it.
-In general, it would about 30 minutes from preparation to completion of test
+In general, it would about 30 minutes from preparation to completion of the test.

 The Exercise Stress Test should not be done on selected groups of people as listed below:

 - Persons with a physical disability which impairs the ability to walk or run on the treadmill machine eg. Arthritis, severe limb deformity or weakness